runwayml/alpha_models/README.md

 # Runway Models

-This repository contains the current public models for [Runway](https//runwayml.com) that you can use from the app or as a standalone application.
+This repository contains the current public models for [Runway](https//runwayml.com).
+This models are the ones you can use from the app or as a standalone application.

 ## Structure